MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 In Modes 3 or 4, where SW2A is in the ON position, /RST is connected to the flip-flop's CLK input.
 If /RST floats, then CLK floats, which can cause excess current draw from the flip-flop, draining the battery much faster than expected.
 Therefore, it is recommended to ONLY use a button to change games, and not to rely on power cycling.

 A new board to replace this design with something more suitable will be completed in the future.
-In the meantime, *do not put SW2A in the OFF position.*
+In the meantime, *do not put SW2A in the ON position.*

 ## Revision History